-Combination of lifestyle related factors leading to heart disease.
+A combination of factors leading to heart disease.

-The term “metabolic syndrome” doesn’t correlate to one specific issue and instead is the grouping of a range of health concerns.
-If you have high blood pressure or cholesterol, high blood sugar, and large amounts of fat around your abdomen, you could have metabolic syndrome.
+The term “metabolic syndrome” refers to a combination of health concerns rather than a single issue.
+If you have high blood pressure or high cholesterol, high blood sugar, and significant fat around your abdomen, you could have metabolic syndrome.

-Nearly all of the conditions that make up metabolic syndrome are linked to poor nutrition, obesity, and a lack of exercise.
-A family history of diabetes or a history of gestational diabetes also increases your risk, as does the presence of sleep apnea, polycystic ovary syndrome, or nonalcoholic fatty liver disease.
+Most of the health issues that make up metabolic syndrome are linked to poor nutrition, obesity, and a lack of exercise.
+A family history of diabetes or a personal history of gestational diabetes (high blood sugar levels during pregnancy) also increases your risk of having this condition, as does the presence of sleep apnea, polycystic ovary syndrome (PCOS), or nonalcoholic fatty liver disease.

-A series of tests are required to determine whether you have metabolic syndrome including checking your blood sugar levels, blood pressure, cholesterol, and measuring your waist circumference.
+A series of tests can determine whether you have metabolic syndrome.
+Your doctor will check your blood sugar levels, blood pressure, and cholesterol, and also measure your waist.

-Although the condition can be treated with medications that help to control your blood pressure, blood sugar levels, and cholesterol, at Manhattan Cardiovascular Associates we always aim to uncover and support lifestyle changes that can potentially reverse the diagnosis.
-Regular exercise, a healthy diet, cessation of tobacco use, utilizing stress management techniques, and losing weight have all proven to be highly effective in treating this condition.
+Although metabolic syndrome can be treated with medications that help to control blood pressure, blood sugar, and cholesterol, at Manhattan Cardiovascular Associates we focus first on identifying and supporting lifestyle changes that can potentially reverse the diagnosis.
+Getting regular exercise, eating a healthy diet, avoiding tobacco, using stress management techniques, and losing weight have all proven to be highly effective in treating this condition.